Phillip Island Neighbourhood Batteries

 Working with the Phillip Island community to design and build a sustainable community energy solution.

-The batteries, which are sized just larger than a public phone box, aims to act as “solar sponge,” soaking up excess daytime solar energy generation for later use, thereby facilitating the transition towards renewable energy sources and supporting the community’s Climate Change Action Plan.
+The batteries, which are sized just larger than a public phone box, to act as a “solar sponge,” soaking up excess daytime solar energy generation for later use, thereby facilitating the transition towards renewable energy sources and supporting the community’s Climate Change Action Plan.

 Project Update